 Picture it as a flow:

-6. Tier 1 (now backed by indexed authority) starts passing meaningful ranking signal to your money site.
+- Tier 1 (now backed by indexed authority) starts passing meaningful ranking signal to the buffer site.

-7. Money site starts ranking 6-10 weeks after tier 1 publication.
+- Buffer site starts ranking for its own keywords 6-10 weeks after tier 1 publication.

 Why three tiers and not four?